rsedlr/carAI/README.md

 # carAI
-Made in processing.
+Made in processing. v1 is a simple feed forward neural network.

 I plan to implement NEAT soon.

-And also make a P5.js version of the game to host on the web